-Thus, Ix0 = Imax this implies obviously that Iy0 = Imin.
+Thus, Ix0 = Imax, which implies that Iy0 = Imin.

 Self-Check Questions

-Choose the correct answer
+Choose the correct answer.

-A cone of radius R and height h is welded at the top of a cylinder made from same material and having same radius as the cone but a height h’.
-In order to get the center of gravity of the whole body located at the interface cone-cylinder (i.e. at the base of the cone; i.e. at the top of the cylinder) the ratio h’/h must be:
+A cone of radius R and height h is welded at the top of a cylinder made of the same material and having the same radius as the cone but a height h′.
+To get the center of gravity of the whole body at the cone-cylinder interface (i.e., at the base of the cone and at the top of the cylinder) the ratio h′/h must be